MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-merge-function.md

 ## Returns

-Returns a `dynamic` property bag.
-Results from merging all of the input property bag objects.
-If a key appears in more than one input object, an arbitrary value out of the possible values for this key will be chosen.
+A `dynamic` property bag containing the merged results of all input property bags.
+If a key is present in multiple input bags, the value associated with the key from the leftmost argument takes precedence.

 ## Example